 The discoveries are in close proximity to the Nam Con Son gas pipeline which can deliver natural gas to the 3,900 MW Phu My power facility that is generating power to feed the growing needs of the industrial centre of Southeast Vietnam.

-On February 22, 2018, Teikoku delivered to Jadestone a purported notice of termination of the SPA, despite Teikoku having received a waiver from PVN, of its statutory pre-emption rights, held under Vietnamese law.
+On February 22, 2018, Teikoku delivered to Jadestone a purported notice of termination of the SPA, despite Teikoku having received a waiver from PVN, of its statutory pre-emption rights, held under Vietnamese law, and direction from PVN to complete the transaction.
 The Company has not accepted Inpex’s alleged termination, and views the obligations of both parties under the SPA as continuing.
-The Company maintains its rights under the SPA and is assessing its options, including remedies available through legal action.
+Jadestone has commenced arbitration proceedings in respect of its acquisition of an interest in Block 05-1 PSC.